osk2/yamaha-soundbar/README.md

 'FM': 'FM',
 'cd': 'CD'
 ```
-The sources can be renamed to your preference (change only the part after **:** ).
+The sources can be renamed to your preference (change only the part _after_ **:** ).
 You can also specify http-based (Icecast / Shoutcast) internet radio streams as input sources:
 ```yaml
 'http://1.2.3.4:8000/your_radio': 'Your Radio',
 'http://icecast.streamserver.tld/mountpoint.aac': 'Another radio'
 ```
-If you don't want a source selector to be available at all, set option to `sources: {}`.
+If you don't want a source selector to be available at all, set option to empty: `sources: {}`.

 **common_sources:**
   *(list)* *(Optional)* Another list with sources which should appear on the device.
 Useful if you have multiple devices on the network and you'd like to maintain a common list of http-based internet radio stream sources for all of them in a single file with `!include linkplay-radio-sources.yaml`.
-The included file should be in the same place as the main config file containing `linkplay` platform, for example:
+The included file should be in the same place as the main config file containing `linkplay` platform.
+  For example:
 ```yaml
 {
   'http://1.2.3.4:8000/your_radio': 'Your Radio',